10 Best mosques in Dubai

 Dubai Jumeirah Mosque| ©Susanne Nilsson

-Its structure is made of stone and stands out in the center of the neighborhood of the same name.
+Its structure is made of stone and stands out in the center of the homonymous neighborhood.
 During sunset is one of the best times to visit it because it offers an almost magical charm when the sun sets between its walls.

 Important information

-• Is it open to the public: Yes, the entrance fee is quite affordable, it costs about 3 euros.
+• Is it open to the public: Yes, the entrance is quite accessible.

 Grand Mosque of Dubai| ©Guilhem Vellut